Last Man Standing season 9

-The ninth and final season of Last Man Standing premiered on January 3, 2021 on Fox, and contained twenty-one episodes.
+The ninth and final season of the American sitcom Last Man Standing premiered on January 3, 2021 on Fox, and contained twenty-one episodes.
 It stars Tim Allen as Mike Baxter, alongside Nancy Travis, Amanda Fuller, Molly McCook, Christoph Sanders, Jordan Masterson, Jonathan Adams, Krista Marie Yu, and Héctor Elizondo.
 After the season premiere on Sunday, January 3, the show moved to its regular timeslot at 9:30 PM on Thursdays.
 The series concluded on May 20, 2021 with a one-hour series finale.